-The purpose of the ISG is to provide a framework for the sharing of information and the coordination of regulatory efforts among exchanges trading securities and related products to address potential intermarket manipulations and trading abuses.
-The ISG plays a crucial role in information sharing among markets that trade securities, options on securities, security futures products, and futures and options on broad-based security indexes.
-The ISG also provides a forum for discussing common regulatory concerns, thus enhancing members ability to efficiently fulfill their regulatory responsibilities.
+The purpose of the ISG is to provide a global network for the sharing of information and the coordination of regulatory efforts among exchanges trading securities and other products to address potential intermarket manipulation and trading abuses.
+The ISG plays a crucial role in information sharing among markets that trade securities, options on securities, security futures products, futures and options on broad-based security indexes, as well as futures and options on other asset classes such as currencies, interest rates, energy, base metals and precious metals.

 In effect, the ISG is an information-sharing cooperative governed by a written Agreement.
-The ISG is not subject to regulatory oversight, nor does it file rule changes with the Commodity Futures Trading Commission ("CFTC") or the Securities and Exchange Commission ("SEC") or seek approval from any outside entity when it considers requests from securities or derivative exchanges to become a member.
+The ISG is not subject to any regulatory oversight, and as such does not file rule changes with the Commodity Futures Trading Commission ("CFTC") or the Securities and Exchange Commission ("SEC") or seek approval from any outside entity when it considers requests from securities or derivative exchanges to become a member of the ISG.

 Background and History